(one synonym : Phalera innotata Hampson, 1896)

 (Photo: copyright Ted L. Martin)

-This Caterpillar is black with a pattern of parallel yellow lines and red spots.
-The caterpillar feeds on plants in the family FABACEAE.
+The caterpillar feeds on plants in the family

-The adult moth can be dark grey or brown, sometimes with striking black markings.
-The moth folds its wings across its back rather than spreading them out flat like the adult moths of other Tribes of GEOMETRIDAE do.
+The adult moth can be dark grey and/or brown, sometimes with striking black markings.
+The moth rolls its wings across its back rather than folding them tent-like or spreading them out flat like the adult moths of other species in GEOMETRIDAE.
 The wingspan is about 4 cms.

 The species has been found in: